Attention Deficit Hyperactivity Disorder and Attention Deficit Disorder Treatment

 What is ADHD?

 ADHD stands for attention deficit hyperactivity disorder.
-It is a mental health disorder that includes symptoms including a lack of focus, a need to move more often than most (hyperactivity,) and impulsive behavior.
+It is a mental health disorder that includes symptoms including a lack of focus, a need to move more often than most (hyperactivity,) and impulsive behaviour.

 Usually, the disorders develop in children but then continue into adulthood, though sometimes it can look different.
 Children often suffer more with hyperactivity, whereas adults suffer from restlessness and impulsiveness.